sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 ### Limiting scope to basic blocks

-SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
-Because symbolic interpretation involves following every path in a program and the number of paths in a program increases exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.
+Symbolic interpretation can take a very long time (or forever if there are loops) because it involves following every path in a program and the number of paths in a program increases exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.